 WNC students who have an Associate of Arts degree or are close to completing the first two years of college can complete a four-year degree without leaving the Northern Nevada area.

-Through a partnership with NSU, students can take classes at WNC locations and online to earn a bachelor's degree and certification in Elementary Education, K-8.
+Through a partnership with NSU, students can take classes online to earn a bachelor's degree and certification in Elementary Education, K-8, and special education while completing field experience and student teaching in Northern Nevada.

-Contact Workforce, Career & Technical Education at 775-445-4272.
+For more information about this program, contact the Workforce, Career and Technical Education Division at 775-445-4722.